WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Mentoring-EK.md

 ## Date: 25 May 2021

 ### What brought you joy this week?
+* EK - MS talk yesterday where she shared so many other peoples acheivements from her own mentoring and the turing way.
+* ME -
 ### What did you achieve
+* EK - Turing way book dash - nearly finished a chapter, community manager wrangling, starting to work on data paper.
+* ME -
 ### What did you struggle with?
+* EK - Crazy busy at the moment - fitting in everything and kids and other stuff! 🤯
+*
 ### Any other topics

 ## Date: 27 April 2021